skbkontur/angular-router-ex/README.md

 ]
 ```

-Import angular-router-ex with your routs in main application module
+Import angular-router-ex with your routes in main application module
 ``` typescript
 import {RouterExModule} from "angular-router-ex";